 Crossfire, 1916 & the Battle for the Four Courts is the true story of one of the bloodiest engagements against crown forces in Dublin city during the 1916 Rising.
-Surrounded and out gunned the Volunteers held their positions and were the last Battalion of the Rising to surrender.
+Surrounded and outgunned the Volunteers held their positions and were the last Battalion of the Rising to surrender.
 This book examines the battles that were fought in and around the Four Courts area of Dublin city and the atrocities that were uncovered on North King Street as the Rising came to an end.

-Blood on the Streets: 1916 and the Battle for Mount Street Bridge

 Released in 2008 Blood on the Streets, 1916 and the battle for Mount Street Bridge explores what really happened during the battle for Mount Street Bridge.

-Based around the bridge over the canal at Mount Street, three well-positioned groups of Volunteers led by Lieutenant Michael Malone held out against a far greater number of British soldiers arriving from Dún Laoghaire.
+Based around the bridge over the canal at Mount Street, three well-positioned groups of Volunteers led by Lieutenant Michael Malone held out against a far greater number of British soldiers arriving from Dun Laoghaire.
 This controversial battle resulted in the British crown forces suffering their heaviest losses during the Rising.

 The second book in the series was released in February 2010 and is entitled Uncommon Valour, 1916 and the battle for the South Dublin Union.
 Historians because of its complicity often overlook this engagement.